feature-image

 So far, KC’s biggest moves at receiver have been drafting Cyrus Allen in the fifth round of the 2026 NFL Draft.
 Besides, they also re-signed Tyquan Thornton.
 Outside of that, the franchise still has Rashee Rice and Xavier Worthy under contract.
 But with Rice continuing to deal with off-field complications and Worthy still expected to take another leap entering Year 3, it would not be unfair to say the Chiefs still need a proven veteran presence in that room.

-That is exactly where the rumors surrounding a potential signing of Stefon Diggs start making sense.
 Albert Breer of Sports Illustrated recently reported that after the New England Patriots released Diggs, the veteran receiver could still command a one-year deal worth around $10 million.
-And while Breer linked Diggs to the Washington Commanders, he also connected the veteran receiver to Kansas City as another possible landing spot.
+And while Breer linked Diggs to the Washington Commanders, Kansas City also emerged as another possible landing spot.

 With New England reportedly showing interest in A.J.
 Brown, a reunion between Diggs and the Patriots currently appears highly unlikely.
-At the same time, the 32-year-old receiver remains unsigned in mid-May despite appearing in the Super Bowl just a few months ago.
+At the same time, the talented 32-year-old receiver remains unsigned in mid-May despite appearing in the Super Bowl just a few months ago.

 So, considering Rice’s off-field uncertainty and the questions about his availability heading into his fourth NFL season, it would not be surprising if Kansas City eventually makes another move at wide receiver sooner rather than later.
 Whether that move ultimately involves Diggs, though, remains to be seen over the coming weeks.